AVargh8100/Training-Homework/README.md

 What is a closure?
 -self contained function

-What is the difference between a class and a struct?---- -classes are reference types and structs are value types
+What is the difference between a class and a struct?
+-classes are reference types and structs are value types -use classes when you control identity and use structure when you dont

 What is the syntax '??' do?
 - returns the first none nil value of the 2 swift variables